 - An active email address.

-- A valid credit or debit card for payment processing.
+- A valid credit or debit card is required for payment processing.

 It’s free to file Michigan articles of organization if your business name does not require a filing fee.
 If it does, there will be a small filing fee attached.